Marc-B-Reynolds/vprng/DEVLOG.md

      |bias| = 0.00085375 ± 0.00079878 : max = 0.017200

 * Initial AES version (again) has hacked mixer.
 Need to think about bit propagation, periods of base sequence and make a measuring tool.
+  It's performing quite well as is and minimal testing seems to indicate it's pretty good as is.

+* Changed the global constant generator.
+Need to revisit that as well.
+Doesn't matter for stronger hash version but could help the weaker ones quite a bit.
+A MLCG constant instead instead of trying to

 -----------------------------------------------
 <small>0.0.1</small>